kelvindisi/kelvindisi/README.md

 <div align="center">

-### <div align="center">I'm Kelvin Ndisi, a full-stack developer 👨‍💻 currently in my final year in university pursuing a Bachelor of Science in Information Technology 🚀</div>
+### <div align="center">My Name is Kelvin Ndisi, a full-stack developer 👨‍💻 currently working on personal project using Java for Backend, React Js for frontend and tailwind-css with material design for UI design🚀</div>

 - 🔭 I’m currently working on [Distributed Systems](https://github.com/kelvindisi)